ad4game/phaser-a4g/README.md

 game.a4gPlugin.showAd();
 ```

 In order to integrate this plugin you will need `YOUR_ZONE_ID`.
-Unless you are already our customer please sign-up as a publisher / website at: http://www.a4g.com/#get-contacted
+Unless you are an existing customer, please sign-up as a publisher / website at: http://www.a4g.com/#get-contacted
-and mention you are signing up for a Phaser HTML5 game.
+Pleas add a message saying that you are signing up for a Phaser HTML5 game.

-Note: Adx has few requirements to join up but we will help you to smooth up this process and set you up with a Google AdX account.
+Note: Adx has rigorous requirements to join.
+We will help you with the set-up process to make it as smooth as possible.

 A4g Phaser Plugin API
 =====================